-Probability vs. Statistics
+Probability vs. Statistical Inference

-- We will spend the first half of this course talking about probability.

-- Once we have a good understanding of probability, we will switch to statistics/statistical inference.

-- Essentially, probability and statistics can be thought of as inverses to each other.

-As a probabilist, you wish to make statements about data/samples/subpopulations, given what you know about the overall population.

-- As a statistician, you do the opposite.
+- We will spend the first half of this course talking about probability. - Once we have a good understanding of probability, we will switch to statistical inference. - Loosely speaking, probability and statistical inference can be thought of as inverses to each other. - As a probabilist, you wish to make statements about data/samples/subpopulations, given what you know about the overall population. - As a statistician, you do the opposite.
 Given the data you have seen, what can you say about the overall population?